writethedocs/www/docs/blog/2023-conference-announcements.rst

 Of course, this being a virtual conference, attendees and speakers are welcomed from anywhere in the world.

+Sign up to the separate Atlantic conference mailing list to stay up to date on CFP, ticket sales and all other updates.
+(TODO LINK)

 Virtual and in person
 ---------------------
 Although we initially did virtual conferences due to COVID, we found that despite some downsides, they also create many new opportunities.
-There are many people that have difficulty travelling to our in person conferences for many reasons, like financial, health, immigration or responsibilities at home.
+There are many people that have difficulty travelling to our in person conferences for various reasons, like financial, health, immigration or responsibilities at home.
 With a virtual conference, these people have equal access to our events, as speakers or attendees.
 We've also seen that our